jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 # Introduction
 In most mainstream Object-Oriented programming languages, objects can only be instantiated through their constructors, which depends upon and requires knowledge of their concrete class types.
 [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) shifts the burden from the application code to a [Configurer](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html#configurer), but it doesn't eliminate class dependency and knowledge.
 It just relocates it.

 The [Creational Design Patterns](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html) provide several techniques that encapsulate class details from the application or client code acquiring the object.
 However, the creation pattern mechanism itself depends upon and has knowledge of the class type.
 Each of the previous creational design patterns I've presented depends upon and has knowledge of the class type it is creating.
+That knowledge becomes a maintenance hotspot as systems grow.

 We've seen about a half dozen creational pattern mechanisms that encapsulate the class type from the application/client code.
 One of these previous patterns will suffice for most of your object creation needs, but if we ever desire to add a new class type into the design, which many [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) based patterns support, then the creational pattern will need to be updated as well.

+The problem is not object creation; __it’s ongoing system evolution__.

 **Prototype** is our final creational design pattern.
 It has a trick up its sleeve.
 It doesn't depend upon or have knowledge of class types.
 Prototype doesn't acquire an object via a constructor directly.
 It acquires an object from an existing object of the type it desires.
 The constructor call has not disappeared.
 Prototype has found another place to stash it, that is, within the concrete class itself.

 # Interpreter Grammar and Parser, Revisited
+Prototype is easiest to understand in systems where _new types are added over time_, often by people who did not write the original framework.
+My [Interpreter/DSL project](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html) is a concrete example of this pressure.

-The [Grammar](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html#the-grammar) in the [Production Example](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html) for my [Interpreter Design Pattern Series](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html) was basic.
+The Production Example [Grammar](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html#the-grammar) for my [Interpreter Design Pattern Series](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html) was basic.
 The Scanner extracted [Keywords and Symbols](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html#keywords-and-symbols) as alphanumerics, but it didn't provide any context other than determing an identifier.
 The [Parser](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html#the-parser) determined the semantic context.

 Alphanumeric identifiers could be one of three categories in my Project Example's [Domain Specific Language](https://jhumelsine.github.io/2024/03/18/interpreter-design-pattern-dsls.html) (DSL).
 The parser checked for each category in succession:
 * **Keywords** - Such as: `if`, `else`, `and`, `or` and `not`.
 These were identified and hardcoded directly in the parser.
 New keywords were added very infrequent, but a few were subsequently added.
 I was usually able to add them to the parser implementation easily.